HelloHyman/stock-technical-analyzer/README.md

 ---

+## Contributing

+We welcome contributions!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:
+- Reporting bugs
+- Suggesting features
+- Submitting pull requests
+- Development setup and workflow

 ## License

-This project is provided as-is for educational and commercial use.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ---